Udoka Azubuike: Junior year

-Azubuike was selected as an honorable mention to the 2018–2019 All-Big 12 preseason team.
+Azubuike was selected as an honorable mention to the 2018–19 All-Big 12 preseason team.
 On December 4, 2018, he severely sprained his right ankle against Wofford and missed the following four games.
 On January 5, 2019, Azubuike injured his wrist during practice.
-An MRI revealed he tore a ligament in his right hand.
-He underwent season-ending surgery on January 9, 2019.
+An MRI revealed he tore a ligament in his right hand, and he underwent season-ending surgery on January 9, 2019.

-Kansas won all nine games Azubuike played including against top ten teams Tennessee and Michigan State.
+Kansas won all nine games Azubuike played including against top-ten teams Tennessee and Michigan State.
 He finished the season averaging 13.4 points and 6.8 rebounds.

 On April 22, 2019, Azubuike announced he would return to Kansas for his senior season.
 According to KU coach Bill Self, “We’re all very excited about Udoka making the decision not to enter the [NBA] draft.
 Unfortunately for him, injury is the reason as he still cannot participate (at) what would be the NBA combine or workouts for the NBA teams."

 Senior year

 Azubuike scored a career-high 29 points in a 90–84 overtime win over Dayton on November 27, 2019.
-On February 22, 2020, Azubuike scored 23 points and had a career-high 19 rebounds in a 64–61 win over top-ranked Baylor.
+On February 22, 2020, he scored 23 points and had a career-high 19 rebounds in a 64–61 win over top-ranked Baylor.

 At the conclusion of the regular season, Azubuike was named the Big 12 Player of the Year and NABC Defensive Player of the Year.
-Azubuike averaged 13.7 points, 10.5 rebounds, and 2.6 blocks per game as a senior.
+He averaged 13.7 points, 10.5 rebounds, and 2.6 blocks per game as a senior.
 Azubuike's career field goal percentage of 74.9% is an NCAA record.

 Professional career

-Utah Jazz (2020–present)
+Utah Jazz (2020–2023)

 Azubuike was selected with the 27th pick in the first round of the 2020 NBA draft by the Utah Jazz.
-On November 24, 2020, the Utah Jazz announced that they had signed Azubuike.
+On November 24, 2020, the Jazz announced that they had signed Azubuike.
 Azubuike was assigned to the Jazz's NBA G League affiliate, the Salt Lake City Stars, for the start of the 2021 G League season, making his G League debut on February 10, 2021.
+He made his NBA playoff debut on June 14 in game 4 of the 2021 Western Conference Semifinals, recording a rebound in a minute and nine seconds of action in a 118–104 loss to the Los Angeles Clippers.

 On March 25, 2022, Azubuike underwent right foot surgery and was ruled out for the rest of the 2021–22 season.

+Phoenix Suns (2023–2024)

+On August 8, 2023, Azubuike signed a two-way contract with the Phoenix Suns.
+He made his team debut on October 28 by putting up 2 points and 3 rebounds during 6 minutes of action in a 126–104 win over his former team, the Utah Jazz.
+On December 20, Azubuike recorded his first double-double with the Suns with 11 points and a season-high 11 rebounds in a 120–105 loss to the Sacramento Kings.

+Budućnost VOLI (2024–present)

+On August 19, 2024, Azubuike signed with Budućnost VOLI of the Prva A Liga.